1895/39 Regina vs. Lee Heng Yum – gaming, Victoria (good description of Fan Tan Alley)

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

 INFORMATION AND COMPLAINT FOR AN INDICTABLE OFFENCE.
-CANADA. province of British Columbia City of Victoria The information and complaint of Wong Hip Lee taken this 1st day of December in the year of our Lord one thousand eight hundred and ninety-four before the undersigned police magistrate in and for the said City of Victoria who says that Loe Hehg Yun of Victoria on the 28th day of dis unlawfully keep a common gaming house situated on the premises known as 43 Fisgard Street in the said City of Victoria contrary to section 198 of the Criminal Code 1892
+CANADA. province of British Columbia City of Victoria The information and complaint of Wong Hip Lee, taken this 1st day of December in the year of Our Lord one thousand eight hundred and ninety-four, before the undersigned Police Magistrate in and for the said City of Victoria, who says that Lee Heng Yum of Victoria on the 28th day of November, at the City of Victoria aforesaid, did unlawfully keep a common gaming house, situate on the premises known as 43 Fisgard Street in the said City of Victoria, contrary to section 198 of the Criminal Code, 1892.
+(Signature in Chinese).